mmendiratta27/final_project/README.md

 # Creating a Web Service with Flask, Postgres, Docker, Nginx, and Gunicorn

-I created a basic and fully functioning production web service that allows you to create an account, make tweets, and search tweets from all urers.
+I created a basic and fully functioning production web service that allows you to create an account, make tweets, and search tweets from all users.
 To accomplish this, I first created a development site on a local server and databse.
 I then conected the application to postgres and netcat allowing me to shift from the local site to a production site.
 I also used a `docker-compose.prod.yml` Dockerfile to distinguish my production and development code.
 This new Dockerfile used **multi-stage build** to help reduce my final Docker image size.
 I added **Nginx** to serve as a reverse proxy for Gunicorn to handle user requests and static files.

 ## Build Instructions